iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md.md

 ## `find_messages()`

 Find all messages by provided message IDs.
+This method will try to query mutiple nodes if the request amount exceed individual node limit.

 ### Parameters